 Our previous survey was conducted exactly five years ago, and we asked a simple question.

-The responses were targeted across age, gender, income level, and geography to ensure that the sample was representative of the Canadian population.
-The results were weighted by Age, Gender and Region.
+The survey was targeted across age, gender, income level, and geography to ensure that the sample was representative of the Canadian population.
+The results were weighted by age, gender and region.

 The survey was conducted within Canada by Google Consumer Surveys, in June 2016, among 2,000 adults aged 18 and older, and has a root square mean error of 4.7%.